Updated: Mar 27

 During the evidence gathering, have the people participate, if they are willing; you will find that most are.
 You focus your cameras on the keys, since this is the main complaint.
 Now if you gather no evidence, either by video, or by audio; meaning the keys are still there in the morning: you may have reasonable doubt.
 But to be sure, you check your video.
 You find during the night that they have orbs, knocks and voices, but the keys didn't move.
 What's your conclusion?

 During your interviewing process you came up with every reason to believe these people are losing their keys on their own.
 While the video doesn't show the keys move, it does reveal demonic activity.

 Don't let the interview be the conclusion of your investigation.
 Trust the process and do your diligence.
 Orbs are an indicator of demonic activity, or paranormal activity, whichever you prefer.
 Don't let the number of orbs you capture on film, deceive you about activity.
 Don't fall into the: "It might be this, or it might be one of these" traps.
 This blog has been for the purpose of education, as have all these posts.
-However, I cannot give the detailed argument in this blog, that I have in my book "The Paranormal Hammer", for why the paranormal is demonic, and cannot be explained any other way.
-The book is scheduled for a June-July 2021 release, and will be posted on this website.
+However, I cannot give the detailed argument in this blog, that I have in my book "The Paranormal Hammer; Clear Answers in the Murky Realm", for why the paranormal is demonic, and cannot be explained any other way.
+The book is scheduled for release around March 2022, and will be posted on this website.
 Be sure to check out "The Paranormal Hammer" on YouTube by clicking the link on the website, to check out more videos, and the upcoming in-depth investigation seminar.